What is Benzodiazepine Use Disorder?

 - Disheveled appearance.
 The person takes less care in their personal appearance, from clothes to grooming.

-Our drug and alcohol addiction treatment center in Austin, Texas sees the effects of benzos.
 We work tirelessly for our clients to achieve recovery as we aim to be the first call when individuals need treatment at a benzo addiction treatment center.
 Benzos can also put the user at risk of the following long-term effects: